Ragnar has six honorary members:

 Ronald Thomas (first chairman and founder)

-Ronald Thomas, who gathered fame by lowering his pants on the first Ragnar day out, during a dinner in a Greek restaurant, in order to get everyone to be quiet, is one of the culprits for the creation of Ragnar.
-His ambition to create a sub association of the RSC was haltered by the large number of Laurentianen who became a member during the first couple of months.
+Ronald Thomas – who gathered fame by lowering his pants on the first Ragnar day out, during a dinner in a Greek restaurant in order to get everyone to be quiet – is one of the culprits for the creation of Ragnar.
+His ambition to create a sub-association of the RSC was altered by the large number of Laurentianen who became a member during the first couple of months.
 Nonetheless, he was one of the first to make Ragnar a proper student association.
 Ronald Studied economics.

 Richard de Voogd